arminfarshbaf/arminfarshbaf.github.io/_pages/cv.md

   * R / R-Studio

 * Possessing a creative approach to problem-solving
-* Flexible with working hours and having excellent interpersonal skills
+* Flexible with working hours and have excellent interpersonal skills
 * Excellent in project management and meeting deadlines

 Publications